 I have always enjoyed painting cartoon characters.
 Once I come up with the idea, I usually draw the character directly on paper and then scan the sketch.

 You surely know the feeling when you aren't satisfied with your pencil sketches.
 For example, the proportions of the character aren't right or it could be more dynamic.
-As we work digitally, we can solve these problems very easily and fast.
+As we work digitally, we can solve these problems very easily and quickly.
 Therefore, the sketch needs a few preparations before we can start with the coloring process.
-Open the sketch in Photoshop and duplicate the layer.
+Open the sketch in Photoshop and Duplicate the layer.

 Right click > Free Transform.

-Hold Command/Ctrl and scratch the head a little bigger.
+Hold Control and stretch the head a little bigger.
 Pay attention so that the head is at the same position on the neck as before.

 Right click > Free Transform.

-Now that we can rotate the whole body, duplicate the first layer (Sketch) and select the last three elements with Command/Ctrl.
+Now that we can rotate the whole body, duplicate the first layer (Sketch) and select the last three elements with Control.

 Next we change the contrast of the sketch, and for this I'm using the following settings.